zhulinchng/marker/README.md

 ### OCR Only

 If you only want to run OCR, you can also do that through the `OCRConverter`.
 Set `--keep_chars` to keep individual characters and bounding boxes.
-You can also set `--force_ocr` and `--format_lines` with this converter.

 ```python
 from marker.converters.ocr import OCRConverter